mingqxu7/faceRecognition/README.md

 ### 3. Expandable Celebrity Database
 - Download celebrity photos from verified URLs
 - Automatically encode faces and add to database
-- Support for adding TV show casts (e.g., Shameless actors)
+- Currently includes 6 celebrities: Obama, Musk, Tiger Woods, and 3 Shameless actors
 - Easy to extend with new celebrities

 ### 4. Facial Landmark Detection